-In this situation, we’d give the site another week or so to pick up more traffic numbers, but early signs don’t look good — clearly something is putting visitors off.
+In this situation, we’d give the site another week or so to pick up more traffic numbers, but early signs don’t look good — clearly, something is putting visitors off.

 If you find that your bounce rate is high, that average duration is low, and that people aren’t visiting many pages, then you have found your blockage: the first impression your website gives.

 If in doubt, request a free marketing review from our super review Ninjas.
-They’ll tell it like it is and if you need a new website, they’ll tell you.
+They’ll tell it like it is and if you need a new website, they’ll let you know.

 What if my engagement looks okay?

-Visitors seem happy enough and, projecting our simplistic and conservative conversion rate of 1%, we’d expect 44 conversions (4,445 new users x 1%):
+Visitors seem happy enough and, projecting our simplistic and conservative conversion rate of 1%, we’d expect 44 conversions (4,445 new users x 1%).

 The engagement stats look okay too.
 The bounce rate on some of those channels looks a little high, but it’s certainly not in the danger zone.

 If this is you, then you are almost there.
 Victory is so close that you can smell the celebratory pizza.
 Your visitors are relevant, engaged, and interested.
 We just have to get them converting.

-Why aren’t my visitors enquiring or buying (‘converting’)?
+“Why aren’t my visitors enquiring or buying (‘converting’)?“

 There is only one reason that an interested visitor doesn’t ‘convert’ to a customer or lead on your website: